aui3/Conference-Central/README.md

 The endpoints can be accessed at [Conference Central Endpoints](https://hello-conference-central.appspot.com/_ah/api/explorer)

 <b>Task 1:</b>
-+ getConferenceSessions(websafeConferenceKey) -- Given a conference, return all sessions
++ getConferenceSessions(websafeConferenceKey) -- Given a conference, return all sessions, takes as input the websafe conference key
 - getConferenceSessionsByType(websafeConferenceKey, typeOfSession) Given a conference, return all sessions of a specified type (eg lecture, keynote, workshop)
 * getSessionsBySpeaker(speaker) -- Given a speaker, return all sessions given by this particular speaker, across all conferences
-+ createSession(SessionForm, websafeConferenceKey) -- open only to the organizer of the conference
++ createSession(SessionForm, websafeConferenceKey) -- open only to the organizer of the conference, date entered in format 2016-01-01

 <b>Session Model </b>